axibase/atsd/sql/scheduled-sql-store.md

 | `- any -` | numeric | `1-*` | Metric name for the stored series (2). |

 * (1) Only one of the date columns, `datetime` or `time`, must be included in the results.
-* (2) The column is classified as a 'metric' if it has a numeric datatype and does not match the rules applicable to other column types.
+* (2) The column is classified as a `metric` if it has a numeric datatype and does not match the rules applicable to other column types.

 #### Optional Series Tag Columns